cyshen11/open-brewery-react-app/README.md

 ---

 ### Credits
-- Credits to Chris J Mears and Wandering Leaf Studios LLC for providing the [Open Brewery DB API](https://www.openbrewerydb.org/) that made this possible.
+- Credits to Chris J Mears and Wandering Leaf Studios LLC for providing the <a href="https://www.openbrewerydb.org/" target="_blank">Open Brewery DB API</a>
-- Credits to Jim Harris for providing the [wine barrel lot photo](https://unsplash.com/photos/zDlusnb3G3Q).
+- Credits to Jim Harris for providing the <a href="https://unsplash.com/photos/zDlusnb3G3Q" target="_blank">wine barrel lot photo</a>